-Flashing back to June 2, 2017…I went to check on my Lady and when I got to her house, she was no where to be found.
-I walked around, gathered laundry, straightened her house and then called her son and granddaughter to see where she might be.
-I knew she had not felt well, what I didn’t know was that she had gotten significantly worse since I was there a few days earlier.
+My Lady Go Big or Go Home.
+Flashing back to June 2, 2017, I went to check on my Lady.
+When I got to her house, she was nowhere to be found.
+I walked around, gathered laundry, and straightened her house.
+Then, I called her son and granddaughter to see where she might be.
+I knew she had not felt well.
+What I didn’t know was that she had gotten significantly worse since I was there a few days earlier.

-The doctor’s thought that she needed her gallbladder taken out, so they had scheduled an appointment for the following morning to consult with a surgeon.
-However, upon more discussion, it was decided that if they happened to keep her, she needed to be at a hospital that her neurologist was in because of her stroke a couple of years ago.
-So, her son took her to the ER and I was going to run to a baseball game for one of my kids and then head to the hospital to spend the night.
+The doctor’s thought that she needed her gallbladder taken out.
+So, they had scheduled an appointment for the following morning to consult with a surgeon.
+However, upon more discussion, it was decided that if they happened to keep her, she needed to be at a hospital that her neurologist was in.
+This is because of her stroke a couple of years ago.
+So, her son took her to the ER.
+I was going to run to a baseball game for one of my kids.
+Then head to the hospital to spend the night.

 Doctors were coming in right and left and they were throwing out terms like “cirrhosis of the liver, kidney disease, congestive heart failure, UTI…” We must have looked like we were from a different planet cause we were not prepared for all of that.
 UTI, sure…she has those a lot.
 The rest, we had NO CLUE on.
 We were constantly asked how we didn’t know and who her doctor was.
 We kindly told all the professionals that she is always at the doctor and no one had even begun to mention any of these things…only that she needed her gallbladder removed.

 Little could be done because she is on a blood thinner and that had to be out of her system for 5 days before any invasion testing could be done.
 Lots of tests, lots of sharing her info, lots of little sleep and being watchful ended up with one of the doctors saying call the family in.
 It was one of those moments that seems like the person talking is talking in slow motion and that all you see are their lips moving but you hear no words coming out of their mouths.
 I stayed with her until that following Monday.
 We took turns sitting with her and watching her.
 It was a struggle for her to breathe because of the 2 gallons of fluid on her belly…she had little energy…and she was simply tired.